-Use of estimates
+Use of Estimates

-The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
+The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates.
-The amounts which involve significant estimates include asset retirement obligations, stock-based compensation, derivative liabilities, and impairments.
+The amounts which involve significant estimates include reclamation obligations, stock-based compensation, valuation of the option liability, valuation of deferred income and impairments.